-The charitable company is organised into three divisions: SUMS Consulting, Southern Universities Purchasing Consortium (SUPC) and Procurement Shared Service (PSS).
+The charitable company is organised into two divisions: SUMS Consulting and Southern Universities Purchasing Consortium (SUPC) that includes the Procurement Shared Service (PSS).
 In 2019 the company underwent changes to its Articles of Association to create an equal balance of representation from the different business units of SUMS within its Management Committee.
 The Management Committee now comprises a minimum of six directors; three representatives appointed from the Members of the charitable company and three appointed to represent Southern Universities Purchasing Consortium (SUPC).
+In addition, a student representative has been co-opted to the Management Committee.
 The CE carries out day-to-day management of the charitable company under the direction of the members of the Management Committee.

-The company has 20 full-time employees, 7 part-time employees and a pool of associate consultants.
+The company has 27 full-time employees, 7 part-time employees and a pool of associate consultants.